Altinity/altinity-datasets/README.md

 * Error handling is spotty.
 If clickhouse-client is not in the path things may fail mysteriously.
-* There is no automatic way to populate large dataset like airline/ontime.
-  You can add the extra data files yourself.
 * Datasets have to be on the local file system.
 In the future we will use cloud object storage such as S3.